Does Your TV Sound Bad? Upgrade Your TV Audio and Never Look Back

 I will be the first to admit that I have a problem: I don’t like watching TV at most of my friends’ homes.
 It just sounds too terrible.
 It’s my own fault.
 Years ago I decided to invest in a nice A/V receiver and a decent set of speakers, and now I can’t sit through watching a movie on a TV if the only way I am going to hear sound is through the TV itself.
 It just sounds like tin cans to me.
-Trust me, once you upgrade your TVs audio, you’ll never want to go back, either.
+Trust me, once you upgrade your TV audio, you’ll never want to go back, either.
 The good news is, this is the best time of year to find great prices on audio.

 There are a number of different directions you can go with this, from not-too-expensive to a bit more out of pocket than you might like, but the upside is that most audio gear will last for years, unlike other tech gear that needs constant upgrading.
 In fact, I’ve had my current set up for over ten years and it still works great.
-Let's look at the options.

-If you’re nervous about buying a lot of separate audio gear, you might want to make it easy on yourself and go with a decent soundbar system.
+If you’re nervous about buying a lot of separate audio gear, you might want to make it easy on yourself and go with a decent TV soundbar system.
 These are all-in-one systems that generally include a soundbar, a subwoofer, and built-in amplifiers, so all you need to do is connect it to your TV or cable box.

 What to look for: Make sure it delivers good audio power, which is rated in wattage.
 200-Watts total system power is a good starting point.
-Also, double check the audio connections.
+Also, double-check the audio connections.
 Some of the cheaper models don’t have HDMI.
-This is not a deal breaker because many TVs still have optical connections, so just make sure to check your TV or cable set-top-box to make sure you have matching input/outputs.
+This is not a deal-breaker because many TVs still have optical connections, so just make sure to check your TV or cable set-top-box to make sure you have matching input/outputs.

 The drawbacks of the lowest price versions of these are that they don’t always include the top-of-the-line receivers or speakers, but only very basic stuff.
 For example, the speaker wire connections will use spring clips instead of the more desirable gold-plated binding posts.
 However, if you’re planning on just buying and using a system like this with no plans to upgrade parts of it later, this may not really matter to you.